Could you use some help? Is it the right time to hire a fundraising agency?

 A loose or non-existent plan makes it incredibly difficult to use multiple touchpoints across different channels, define the right target audience, and follow up with communications that feel personal and relevant for each donor.

 Now, of course, things may come up unexpectedly.
 And we’re not saying you shouldn’t adapt or adjust on the fly when the situation calls for it.
 But if every challenge you face comes up at the last minute, there’s a problem with your planning.

 It might be time to take a step back and develop a proactive and strategic strategy to help you stay on track.

 This is a big task.
 And it may be worth hiring a fundraising agency to help you build and execute a more proactive strategy.

 Fundraisers will try every trick in the book when they want to improve results.

 They try every quick fix that could help them raise more money.
 But what if the problem is how you talk about your organization, its work, and the people who make it possible?

 This is an uncomfortable conversation for many nonprofit professionals.
 After all, you understand and feel connected to your mission and work.
 But you will struggle to raise money if that message doesn’t resonate with your audience, no matter what else you try to improve.

-These are the big signs that it may be time to re-examine the way you talk about your work.
-And in some cases, it involves taking a big step back and starting from scratch.
+These are the big signs that it may be time to re-examine how you talk about your work.
+And in some cases, it involves taking a big step back and starting from scratch!